deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Wall Jump

 <p align="center"><img src="./media/wall.png" height="350px"></p>

-A platforming environment where the agent can jump over a wall.
-Here Goal is agent must use the block to scale the wall and reach the goal.
+A platforming The Environment where the agent can jump over a wall.
+Here the goal is agent must use the block to scale the wall and reach the goal.

 **:file_folder: [Implementation](./wall-jump)**